anrayliu/pyvidplayer2/README.md

 - Play multiple videos in parallel
 - Built in GUI
 - Support for Pygame, Pyglet, Tkinter, and PyQT6
-- Can play all ffmpeg supported video formats
+- Can play all FFMPEG supported video formats
 - Post process effects
 - Webcam feed
+- Stream videos from Youtube (beta)
+- Play videos from memory (beta)

 # Installation
 ```